basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 The list of input objects is given as a list of 2-element lists of the form `[Bucket,Key]` or 3-element lists of the form `[Bucket,Key,KeyData]`.

 You may also pass just the name of a bucket `({"inputs":"mybucket",...})`, which is equivalent to passing all of the keys in that bucket as inputs (i.e. "a map/reduce across the whole bucket").
 You should be aware that this triggers the somewhat expensive "list keys" operation, so you should use it sparingly.
-A bucket input may also be combined with [[Key Filters]] to limit the number of objects processed by the first query phase.
+A bucket input may also be combined with [[Key Filters|Using Key Filters]] to limit the number of objects processed by the first query phase.

 If you're using Riak Search, the list of inputs can also [[reference a search query|Using Search#Querying-Integrated-with-Map-Reduce]] to be used as inputs.